 The Athletic Department has implemented the ImPACT test (Immediate Post-Concussion Assessment and Cognitive Testing).
 The test is a 20-minute computer based test and no special preparation is required.
 The objective of the test is to have students establish a baseline cognitive score in the event of a future injury.
 Tower Hill currently offers the program to students in the Middle and Upper School.
-Tower Hill is one of the few schools in the Mid-Atlantic region to use the ImPACT test with students three times during their Middle/Upper School years (7th, 9th and 11th grades).
+Tower Hill is one of the few schools in the mid-Atlantic region to use the ImPACT test with students three times during their Middle/Upper School years (grades 7, 9 and 11).

-If your son/daughter is injured while participating in athletics at Tower Hill, it is our responsibility as athletic trainers to evaluate, treat and make recommendations as to what their level of activity should be in order to ensure a safe return.
-Some youngsters may require taping/bracing, a modification to their practices, some require full rest and some may require a visit to the doctor.
-Visits to the doctor can range from sprains/strains to staph infections to X-rays etc. Whether a visit to the doctor is a recommendation by the athletic trainers or arranged by the parent, it is the policy of school that we have a note from the physician clearing your son/daughter to return to play.
-Documentation protects both the school and your son/daughter; it allows us to keep track of injury history and to better communicate with the coaches and nurse.
-For your convenience a form (Physician's Report) has been provided for you in the download channel on this page should you choose use it.
-Please feel free to contact us if you have any questions and thanks for reading!
+If your child is injured while participating in athletics at Tower Hill, it is our responsibility as athletic trainers to evaluate, treat and make recommendations as to what their level of activity should be in order to ensure a safe return.
+Some children may require taping/bracing, practice modification and some may require a visit to the doctor.
+Whether a visit to the doctor is a recommendation by the athletic trainers or arranged by the parent, it is the policy of school that we have a note from the physician clearing your child to return to play.
+Documentation protects both the school and your child; it allows us to keep track of injury history and to better communicate with the coaches and the school nurse.
+The physician's note may be brought in or emailed to the athletic trainer.
+Please feel free to contact us if you have any questions.